-Whether your goal is to work in local or network television news, as a radio reporter, for an online publication or as a freelance journalist in an international setting, our faculty will teach you the production skills and standards of great reporting and storytelling for the eye and ear.
+Whether your goal is to work in local or network television news, as a radio reporter or for an online publication, broadcast journalism courses in the M.S. degree programs will teach you the production skills and standards of great reporting and storytelling for the eye and ear.

 Students at the Journalism School have many opportunities to learn the skills needed to excel in broadcast journalism and tell stories in video or audio.
 Both video and audio classes are core components of the M.S. program in which students work on deadline pieces as well as on longer stories.
 Students can learn on-air skills, take a radio or podcasting class, experiment with virtual reality and hone the techniques that are essential to working in a digital newsroom.

 M.S. candidates can also apply to the third-semester Documentary Program, designed to train students in the art of documentary filmmaking.